A Machine Learning Approach to Robustly Determine Director Fields and Analyze Defects in Active Nematics: Methods

 \subsection{Improving training data}

-Most of the time, PolScope works well in capturing the raw retardance images of active nematics and the corresponding orientation fields.
-However, it may occasionally produce low-quality data (examples in Figure \ref{fig:unsmooth}), which can dampen the efforts to build a machine learning model to extract orientation information.
+In most cases, PolScope works well in capturing the retardance images of active nematics and correctly calculating the corresponding director fields.
+However, PolScope occasionally produces sub-optimal local orientation calculations (examples in Figure \ref{fig:unsmooth}), which can hamper the efforts to build a machine learning model to extract director fields.
 Fortunately, such errors can be automatically corrected using machine learning.
-Specifically, we adopted the Masked Image Modeling (MIM) \cite{xie2022simmim} method (see Figure \ref{model3} Top) that randomly masks out patches in an image and train a machine learning model to reproduce the masked-out patches using the rest of the image.

-Once trained, the MIM model can be applied to scan through any given orientation field and correct unexpected "disruptions" in it.
+Specifically, we adopted the Masked Image Modeling (MIM) \cite{xie2022simmim} method (see Figure \ref{model3} Top) that randomly masks out patches in an image decided by a mask size and a masking ratio, and trained a machine learning model to reproduce the masked-out patches using the rest of the image.
+We chose the mask size as 10x10 pixels and the masking ratio as 30\% of the whole image.
+To make this selection, we tried several different mask sizes (6x6, 10x10 and 20x20 pixels) and different masking ratios (20\%, 30\% and 50\%), and found the chosen setting produced the lowest Mean Absolute Error (MAE) of 0.0241.
+Once trained, the MIM model can be applied to improve director fields not used in training.
 Two examples are shown in Figure \ref{model3} Bottom to visualize the effects of this process.